nilocnus/nilocnus/README.md

 ---

-Hi there 👋 for stumbling upon my humble abode.
+Hey there 👋 Thanks for stumbling upon my humble abode!
 I'm currently a CS student, project contributor, and food enthusiast.
 I enjoy spending my time writing, reading old and new media alike, learning new and fun stuff, creating graphics, developing, gaming, traveling, cooking, you get the gist.
-There's no opportunity that can't be explored.
+Enjoy the stay.
+Oh, and check out my website if you want to know more.

 <picture>
   <source